Unlock The Wisdom Of Your Dark, Negative Emotions

 Now, let’s take a quick dip into the ideas from the book about why we should understand and embrace our negative emotions and dark side to flourish fully.

-The Upside of Your Dark Side is a book that peers into the dark depths of the human psyche and brings out the practicality and utility of our painful emotions—the ones that we most wish we could do away with.
+The Upside of Your Dark Side peers into the dark depths of the human psyche and brings out the practicality and utility of our difficult and sometimes painful emotions.

 Backed by many fascinating psychological studies, authors Todd Kashdan and Robert Biswas-Diener make it clear that our negative emotions are vital to our survival.